A Change Is Gonna Come by Sam Cooke

 Bob Dylan’s Nobel Prize in Literature

 In 2016 Bob Dylan won the Nobel Prize in Literature–the first time the prize had ever been awarded to a songwriter.
 The prize surprised many people.
-Was Dylan surprised, too?
-Or had he always dreamed of winning the prize?
+Perhaps no one was more surprised than Bob Dylan himself.

 Both Sides Now by Joni Mitchell